 She rolled her eyes and scoffed, “What type of person makes a living from helping criminals get away with their crimes?”

-I responded, “It takes a special person to defend the accused.”
+I responded, “It takes courage to defend the accused.”

 She turned and walked away.

 I never expected to see or hear from her ever again.

 A few months later my secretary phones me with an emergency.
 The woman from the party called multiple times and demanded to speak with me.
 She insisted that she had an emergency.

 When I called her back the conversation went like this:

 “Good morning, this is Alan.
 May I speak Kathy?”